 Track your habits

-You can have all the goals and plans you want, if you are not staying consistent with your habits and routines, your plans will never get you anywhere.
+You can have all the goals and plans you want, but if you are not staying consistent with your habits and routines, your plans will never get you anywhere.

 Being consistent is important to making progress and achieving your goals.